hning86/articles/AmlVersionControl.md

 #Application Lifecycle Management in Azure Machine Learning Studio

+> Note this article is published on [Azure.com](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-version-control/) so please visit there for the latest updates.

 Azure Machine Learning Studio is a tool for developing machine learning experiments and operaionalize it in the Azure cloud.
 It is like Visual Studio IDE and scalable Web Service hosting services merged into a single platform.
 Hence, it is only logical/natural to incorporate standard ALM (application life-cycle management) practices, from versioning various assets to automated execution and deployment. into the Azure Machine Learning Studio.
 This article intends to cover some of the options and approaches.

 ## Versioning experiment